arunnethues/dojo_rules/kill_list.md

-there is an issue in this code programmer grievance Unused code
+there is an issue in this code programmer grievance testing Unused code
 Functions with side effects
 Unformatted code